Moloantoa Mokhomphatha – Builder, Lesotho

 What is your main staple - how much does it cost each month?
-Our main staple is maize meal.
-It costs 225 maloti [$28] a month.
+We spend about 460 ($46) maloti on maize flour. from 225 maloti ($22.50) for maize meal

 How much do you spend on rent?
 I don’t pay rent; I have a two-roomed house and a shack for keeping my farm produce.

 How much do you spend on educating your children each month?
-More than 1,000 maloti [$123].
-It’s a tough responsibility.
+More than 1,000 maloti ($100).

 Have you or any member of the household been forced to skip meals or reduce portion sizes in the last three months?
-We don’t necessarily skip meals, but we are sometimes forced to ration our portions in order to see us through the month.
+No.

 Have you been forced to borrow money (or food) in the last three months to cover basic household needs?
-I have, in more than two cases, been forced to borrow money to pay for school fees.
+Not yet.

 Despite having no regular income throughout 2012, Moloantoa Mokhomphatha is finally making headway in his construction business in Machache, a rural community 45km from Lesotho’s capital, Maseru.
 He attributes his change in fortunes to the relatively good farming season, which has left people with more money to spare on building projects.

 He has also been able to grow vegetables to sell and is expecting to harvest enough maize to feed his family this year.
 Considering that the cost of maize flour has nearly doubled in his village in the last four months, this represents major savings, particularly as he is supporting nine dependents.